 Progress toward Goal

-See a summary of total waste generation and disposition in the Waste Generation graph and text below.
+See a summary of total waste generation and disposition in the Waste Generation graph and text.

 During 2010, total waste at Lilly was managed in the following ways:

 - Reused (65 percent).
 For example, mycelia, a solid material left after a fermentation process, is being used as a soil conditioner on farmland.
 Spent urea, a material used in insulin production, is used as an ingredient in fertilizer manufacturing.
-See page 78 of our 2010 Corporate Responsibility Report for more detail.
+See our 2012/2013 Corporate Responsibility Report for more detail.

 - Recycled (20 percent).
 This includes solvent recovery in development and manufacturing processes, recycling of construction and demolition debris, and “waste-to-energy,” where steam and electricity are produced from waste to provide power to several of our facilities.